Minangkabau Highlands

-It is probable that wet rice cultivation evolved in the highlands long before it appeared in other parts of Sumatra, and predates significant foreign contact.
+Wet rice cultivation probably evolved in the highlands long before it appeared in other parts of Sumatra, and predates significant foreign contact.

 Inscriptions in the area have been found from the rule of Adityavarman (1347–1375).
 The Dutch began exploiting the gold reserves in the highlands in the 1680s.
 They dominated the trade in the area, severely restricting the trade outlets between the highlands and the ports on the coast between 1820 and 1899, bringing about a marked decrease in rice production.
 The highlands consist of three major valleys: Tanah Datar Valley, Agam Valley, and Limapuluh Valley.

 The village of Belimbing in the highlands is well known for its examples of surviving Minangkabu architecture.